 WHERE ARE PEOPLE'S GARDENS LOCATED?

-People's Gardens have expanded to all 50 states, three U.S. territories and eight foreign countries.
+People's Gardens have expanded to all 50 states, three U.S. territories and twelve foreign countries.
 They are located at faith-based centers, on federal leased or owned property, at schools and other places within the community.
 Search the People's Gardens Interactive Map to find out where our gardens are located.

 HOW CAN PRODUCE BE USED THAT IS HARVESTED FROM A PEOPLE'S GARDEN?

 All produce grown at a People's Garden on USDA owned or leased property is donated to help those in need.
 We invite our partners to join us in sharing your harvest with neighborhood food pantries, kitchens and shelters - which helps improve access to healthy, affordable food at a local level.